erikadesu/react-giphy/README.md

-giphy clone with react from lewagon react course
+giphy clone with react from lewagon react course i took